post-duif/integration-listmonk-wordpress-plugin/readme.txt

 3. Newsletter subscription form example.
 Created with WPForms, data will be sent to your listmonk server.

 == Changelog ==
+1.4.1 Added link to the settings page on the plugin page, Update the sanitation functions according to the data type, fixed a password saving bug
 1.4.0 Added support for WooCommerce block based checkout and added a debug mode 1.3.7 Small bug fixes, added id value for checkbox during checkout, breaking change: label for checkout box changed from newsletter_optin to listmonk_newsletter_optin
 1.3.6 Fix: nonce verification error with WC checkout